Cam Phillips: Carolina Panthers

 Phillips had a tryout with the Carolina Panthers on August 23, 2020, and signed with the team three days later.
 He was waived on September 5, 2020.

 Hamilton Tiger-Cats

 Phillips signed with the Hamilton Tiger-Cats of the CFL on June 10, 2021.
 Phillips was cut in the 3rd week of training camp on July 29, 2021.

 Toronto Argonauts

 On July 30, 2021, Phillips signed with the Toronto Argonauts.
-Phillips spend most of the 2021 season on the practice roster, but made his CFL debut in the last game of the season on November 16, 2021, against the Edmonton Elks.
-In 2022, he was assigned to the practice roster after training camp, but was moved up to the active roster due to injuries in the Argonauts' receiving corps.
+Phillips spend most of the 2021 season on the practice roster, but made his CFL debut in the last game of the season on November 16, 2021, against the Edmonton Elks, where he had two catches for 20 yards.

+In 2022, Phillips was assigned to the practice roster after training camp, but was moved up to the active roster due to injuries in the Argonauts' receiving corps.
+He played and started in 12 regular season games where he had 38 receptions for 515 yards and three touchdowns.
+He made his post-season debut in the East Final against the Montreal Alouettes but did not record any catches.
+Phillips then played in his first Grey Cup game where he led all receivers with four catches for 96 yards as the Argonauts defeated the Winnipeg Blue Bombers in the 109th Grey Cup championship.

+In the 2023 season, Phillips was an opening day starter and played in 12 regular season games where he had 37 receptions for 561 yards and one touchdown.
+He became a free agent upon the expiry of his contract on February 13, 2024.